experiment-games/experiment-source/docs/libraries/Materials/Exists.md

   library: Materials
   function: Exists
   realm: shared
-  description: "Checks if a material exists"
+  description: "Checks if a material exists.
+TODO: This is likely not working correctly"

   arguments:
     - name: "name"